Kuohu

 Kuohu (/fi/) is a village, urban area and district of Jyväskylä, Finland, located in the western part of the city near the border with Petäjävesi.
 Before 2009, it was part of Jyväskylän maalaiskunta.
-The Finnish national road 18/23 and Haapamäki–Jyväskylä railway pass through Kuohu.
+The Finnish national road 18/23 and the Haapamäki–Jyväskylä railway pass through Kuohu.

 The urban area, as defined by Statistics Finland, had a population of 372 on 31 December 2023.
 The official district of the city does not correspond to this definition.